1958 1959 1960 1961 1962 1963 1964

 17 Title: Lightnin'

 Strikes Lou Christie was born on 19 Feb 1943 in Pennsylvania, USA.
 He studied music at high school, and it was thought that he might follow a classical music career, but Christie wanted to write and perform pop music.
-After graduation we went to New York, and was able to get work as a backing singer in recording studios.
+After graduation he went to New York, and was able to get work as a backing singer in recording studios.
 He cut his first record in 1962 and had a moderate hit with it on the American charts.
 He had a couple of other hits in the USA, but he then joined the US Army for National Service, which interrupted his music career.
 He returned to civilian life in 1965 and signed a new recording deal with MGM.
 His first release under his new contract was "Lightnin' Strikes", which rose to number one in the USA.
 A few smaller hits followed, but he was eventually dropped by MGM.
 He returned with another major hit in 1969 ("I'm Gonna Make You Mine"), which was a Top 10 entry on both sides of the Atlantic.
 He had no significant hits after that, but continued in the business, mostly as a songwriter with Twyler Herbert, but he has recorded a few albums from time to time, and he performs on the oldies circuits. |

 18 Title: I

-Can't Let Go The Hollies was beat group from Manchester, England.
+Can't Let Go The Hollies was

 It was formed by Allan Clarke and Graham Nash in 1962, and by early summer 1963 they had their first hit.